tarastella/tarastella/README.md

 Website: https://tara.sh

 Not on social media, except [LinkedIn](https://www.linkedin.com/in/tarastella/).
-Find me in the alternate computer underground.
+Find me in the alternate computer underground ... if you can ;-)